mitranim/wordplay/readme.md

 crackodile (with powerful snapjaws; drug that bites you in the ass) © M

-tolleration (how much one agrees to be charged) © LR
+tolleration (how much one agrees to be charged) © VA

-knews (already seen) © LR
+knews (already seen) © VA

 monstar (the best of the worst) © M